alzwded/blog/_drafts/switching-spinning-rust-to-ssd-bsd.md

   k:        141372960         93068672  4.2BSD   2048 16384     1 # /home
 ```

 Close, but let's say I do not like that.
-I think I'll round down /var to 4GB and /usr/local to 16GB.
-That should give me almost 2 gigs for /home.
-I could also decide I want to consolidate `a`, `f` and `g` and sum up their sizes into a single big a partition.
+I think I'll round down `/var` to 4GB and `/usr/local` to 16GB.
+That should give me almost 2 gigs extra for `/home`.
+I could also decide I want to consolidate `a`, `f` and `g` and sum up their sizes into a single big a partition, but nah.

-delete everything with `z`
+Delete everything with `z` and add each individual partition with `a x`:

 ```
-disklabel -E sd2
+> disklabel -E sd2
 Label editor (enter '?' for help at any prompt) sd2> z sd2*> w